The best portable induction hobs that are energy-efficient and easy to use anywhere

 The thing that sets it apart though is the fact that it has in-built programming for automated cooking.
 You can use the dial to select common dishes like pancakes or boiled eggs or select various functions like sous vide.
 These set the plate to the right temperature for your chosen dish and we found helped us keep on track (there’s also a timer so you can leave something cooking and it will automatically shut off for you).

-The lowest setting transformed our ordinary cooker into a kind of slow cooker and we liked that it came to heat quickly, cutting down on necessary power usage as well as cooking times.
-Disappointingly we couldn’t find an English version of the app that was promised, which is said to give you recipes and cooking tips, so it felt like some of the high price point was wasted.
-However, we have to say that overall we were impressed with its functionality and its weight, and it was extremely easy to clean too.
+The lowest setting transformed our ordinary cooker into a kind of slow cooker and I liked that it came to heat quickly, cutting down on necessary power usage as well as cooking times.
+Disappointingly I couldn’t find an English version of the app that was promised, which is said to give you recipes and cooking tips, so it felt like some of the high price point was wasted.
+However, I have to say that overall I was impressed with its functionality and its weight, and it was extremely easy to clean too.

 The best portable induction hob for flexible cooking